-In the previous article, we have learned various layers of the OSI reference model.
-We have discussed the function of each layer and relationship with other layers as well as with remote end.
+In the previous article, we learned various layers of the OSI reference model.
+We have discussed the function of each layer and its relationship with other layers as well as with the remote end.
 For example, the session layer at the source will interact with the session layer of the destination.
 For this interaction, each layer adds a header in front of the data from the earlier layer.
-This header contains control information related to the protocol uses at that layer.
+This header contains control information related to the protocol used at that layer.
 This process is the encapsulation Process.
 The steps of the encapsulation process are:

 - The Network layer converts the segments to packets and sends these packets to the Data Link layer.